tomstephen/portfolio_projects/README.md

 # Tom Stephen Portfolio Projects

-This repo contains a few recent projects I've completed to hopefully show the breadth and qualtiy of my work.
+This repo contains a few recent projects I've completed to hopefully show the breadth and quality of my work.

 ## SMP Summer Industry Experience
 Simulated flight of paraglider in real time, using Bullet Physics & OpenGL in C++.
 Optimised/parameterised the model, and re-implemented the physics system to be more accurate.
 Implemented batch testing system, and wrote some Python scripts to automate testing of various parameters.